Schedule

 Monday, September 9

-A brief history of urbanization through the industrial revolution
+A brief history of urbanization into the industrial revolution

 Lecturer: Leonard Nevarez.